BrassBandResults/bbr5/README.md

 Clone the git repository to your local machine.
 From here the unit test suite can be run.
 In order to run the application locally, you'll need a running sql server database.
 The easiest way to do this is to deploy the `mcr.microsoft.com/azure-sql-edge:latest` image using docker.
 Specify the `MSSQL_SA_PASSWORD` environment variable to be a password, and then put this password in `site/src/main/resources/application.properties`
-You'll also need to change `timpi` in this file [README.md](README.md)to point at the hostname that you are running your database server on.
+You'll also need to change `timpi` in this file to point at the hostname that you are running your database server on.
 Startup the server by running the `site/run.sh` script, designed for a mac, or `run.bat` designed for Windows.
 It is also possible to run the app locally with docker compose:-
 ```bash